Becoming a Master Gardener

 - Give the pleasure and reward of working with others who share your interests.

 Volunteers also participate in advanced Master Gardener training classes and field trips.
-The learning process and the opportunity for satisfaction never end.
+The learning process and the opportunities never end.

 If accepted into the Master Gardener program in your county, you will attend a Master Gardener training course.
-Extension Service staff, local experts and master gardener volunteers teach classes.
+OSU Extension staff, local experts and master gardener volunteers teach classes.

-The program offers a minimum of 45 hours of instruction that covers topics including lawns; ornamental trees and shrubs; insect, disease and weed management; soils and plant nutrition; vegetable gardening; home fruit production; garden flowers; and water conservation.
+The program offers a minimum of 48 hours of instruction that covers topics including lawns, ornamental trees and shrubs, insect, disease and weed management, soils and plant nutrition, vegetable gardening, home fruit production, garden flowers, and water conservation.
+Instruction will take place over the course of 10 weeks, about 4 hours each week.

 You will receive a Master Gardener Manual of comprehensive horticulture subjects.